zanbaldwin/eventing/namespaces.md

 Edit: It has been decided upon the following syntax.
 Throughout the framework, the following syntax is refered to as an "eURI".

-    module @ segments .suffix ?query[?] #fragment
+    module[ ]@ segments .suffix ?query[?] #fragment

-A directory separator (slash) preceeding the segments indicates that the resulting URL should be absolute, (ie. including the HTTP scheme and domain).
+- A directory separator (slash) preceeding the segments indicates that the resulting URL should be absolute, (ie. including the HTTP scheme and domain).
-The brackets infer that a character, or set of characters is optional within a part of the eURI.
-Each part of the eURI is optional, though the suffix will be ignored if there are no segments, regardless to what it has been set to.
+- Each part of the eURI is separated with a space in the above example, although any (any type and any amount) whitespace at these points is permitted.
+Each part of the eURI is optional, though the suffix will be ignored if there are no segments, regardless of what it has been set to.
+- (square) Brackets infer that a character, or set of characters is optional within a part of the eURI.
-All hyphens in the application URI string will get replaced by underscores in the re-routed URI.
+- All hyphens in the application URI string will get replaced by underscores in the re-routed URI.

 Modules
 -------